Pentagon poised to award Medal of Honor to Alwyn Cashe, who died after saving fellow soldiers in Iraq

 Three other soldiers — Staff Sgt.
 George Alexander Jr., 34, of Killeen, Texas; Sgt.
 Michael Robertson, 28, of Houston; and Spec.
 Darren Howe, 21, of Beatrice, Neb. — died of injuries suffered in the attack.

 Cashe’s commanding officer, then-Col. Gary Brito, nominated Cashe for the Silver Star and later said that he did not realize the severity of the situation at the time.
-Brito, now a lieutenant general, has recommended Cashe for the Medal of Honor several times since then, fine-tuning the nomination package, Army officials said.
+Brito, now a lieutenant general, has recommended Cashe for the Medal of Honor several times since then, fine-tuning the nomination package.

+“I don’t know that there’s much more I can do,” Brito told the Army News Service in 2014.
+“I’ve asked others who have provided witness statements so far to look at them and see if there’s anything else that can be recalled that was left off before.
+I’m not going to have anything fabricated and I’m not going to violate the integrity of the award, and I don’t want to bring any dishonor on Sgt.
+1st Class Cashe or his family.”

 Kasinal Cashe credited Brito with doggedly pursuing the upgrade on his own time in addition to his duties within the Army.